AlexanderJCS/ExoSpotter/README.md

 `float sizeThreshold`: The range that the flux can vary and be considered the same planet `float maxTransitDurationDays`: The maximum amount of time, in days, that the transit can take.
 `float TTVRange`: The amount of variation the period of a planet can have, in days, to be considered the same planet.
+`int allowedMissedTransits = 2`: ***optional*** parameter which defaults to 2.
+This is the number of transits that cna be missed and still be counted as an exoplanet.
+This is made to reduce false positives in noisy data.
+Unless you have a specific reasion, it is recommended to keep this at 2.

 Using this information, we can create the planet class:
 ```cpp